Tony Gwynn: Physique

+Base stealing and fielding

 Gwynn was a leading base stealer in the first half of his career.
 He was also able to hit triples, reaching double figures four times.
 As he became slower in later years while his body grew and his injuries mounted, Gwynn would anticipate pitchers' moves and would sometimes steal bases by breaking for second base before the pitcher started delivering the ball to the hitter.
 Defensively, he improved considerably and was among the best right fielders at quickly going to the line, cutting the ball off, and throwing to second base.
 He worked on his defense, constantly checking right field walls in ballparks to study how balls bounced off them.
 His running ability also helped him on defense.
-When he entered the majors, Gwynn was not a very good right fielder nor an accurate thrower.
+When he entered the majors, Gwynn was not a very good right fielder nor an accurate thrower; in college, he could not even throw the ball from center field to second base without it hopping first.
+Dave Dravecky, Gwynn's teammate in the Padres minor league farm system, said that when Gwynn began his tenure with the Double-A Amarillo Gold Sox, he had "some of the worst throwing mechanics I have ever seen", and that "his throws from the outfield were limp balloons."
 For a long time, he worked on his defense harder than he did his hitting.
-While he was a natural hitter, he was most proud of his five Gold Gloves, calling his first one from 1986 his most treasured piece of memorabilia.
+Early on in Gwynn's major league tenure, Clyde McCullough coached Gwynn on fielding every night to strengthen his arm; McCullough repeatedly had Gwynn practice picking up the ball in right field and throwing it to second base.
+Pitching coach Tom House taught Gwynn the proper grip and throwing motion, and Rob Picciolo hit several ground balls and fly balls to Gwynn.
+While with the Padres, Gwynn returned to SDSU in the fall every offseason to work on his fielding with an emphasis on foot positioning; he had the assistant coaches hit fly balls to him in the outfield, and he also fielded from the outfield during the team's live batting practice.
+He was most proud of his five Gold Gloves, calling his first one from 1986 his most treasured piece of memorabilia.
 He became a perennial leader in outfield assists.
 Although his arm was not particularly strong, Gwynn learned to use his body to build momentum into his throws.
-In college, he could not even throw the ball from center field to second base without it hopping first.